-THE QUOTABLE OSLER

-The grace of humility is a precious gift.
+THE QUOTABLE OSLER The grace of humility is a precious gift.

 And, for the sake of what it brings, this grace of humility is a precious gift.
-When to the sessions of thought you silent sweet summon remembrance of your own imperfections, the faults of your brothers will seem less grievous, and, in the quaint language of Sir Thomas Browne [1605-1682], you will "allow one eye for what is laudable in them."
+When to the sessions of sweet silent thought you summon up the remembrance of your own imperfections, the faults of your brothers will seem less grievous, and, in the quaint language of Sir Thomas Browne [1605-1682], you will "allow one eye for what is laudable in them."